Jayb1u3/T-Starter-Vault/README.md

 # Obsidian Starter Vault

 Welcome to your new Obsidian vault!
-This vault is designed to help you transition from **note taking** to **note making**.
+This vault is designed to help you transition to Obsidian.
 It serves as a starting point for organizing your thoughts, knowledge, and projects in a structured way.
 I will be including, over time, templates (including for templater and dataview) that I personally find useful.
 This README will guide you through the key features and resources available in this vault.

 ## Getting Started